wnagzihxa1n/wnagzihxa1n.github.io/_posts/2017-03-05-pagination-post.md

 ---
 layout: post
 title: "Pagination Post"
-author: "Chester"
+author: "Inela"
-tags: Tale
 ---

-Here we see **Tale's** pagination feature in action.
+Here we see **Rain's** pagination feature in action.
 It is set to 5 posts per page by default.
 Feel free to change this number in the `_config.yml` file!